MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/get-started.md

 ms.collection: ce-skilling-ai-copilot
 ---

-# Get started with GitHub Copilot for Azure
+# Get started with GitHub Copilot for Azure Preview

-Get started with GitHub Copilot for Azure to streamline your development workflow and enhance your productivity on the Azure platform.
+Get started with GitHub Copilot for Azure Preview to streamline your development workflow and enhance your productivity on the Azure platform.
 This guide walks you through the prerequisites and installation of GitHub Copilot for Azure in Visual Studio Code and writing your first prompt.

-## Satisfy prerequisites
+## Prerequisites

 1. Ensure you have an Azure account and access to an Azure Subscription.
 For details on how to set up an Azure account and subscription, [start here](https://azure.microsoft.com/pricing/purchase-options/azure-account).